buryeye7/new-friday-cluster-test/README.md

     - Three nodes of them are assigned to Grafana, Prometheus, CouchDB respectively.
     - The remaining 9 nodes are used for friday nodes.

-2. Open the following ports on the K8s nodes .
+2. Open the following ports on the K8s nodes.
     - 30300, for the Grafana
     - 30990, for the Prometheus
     - 30598, for the CouchDB